sourcegraph/about/handbook/support/p4-enablement.md

 Once a depot is created on the server, we can start to add files from our local client to it.

+While this new depot has been created, you still need to add it to "client/workspace" and have perforce track it.
+The easiest way to do this is in the `p4v` UI.
+Go to **Connection > Edit Current Workspace > Right-click on the depot you just created > Include Tree**.

+You may see a warning about no files.
+Create a basic text file then run:
+`p4 add init-file.txt` then run `p4 submit -d "initial commit"`.

-### Create a client
+### Create a client (workspace)

-Perforce is different than git in that it utilizes a concept called client workspaces.
+Perforce is different than git in that it utilizes a concept called clients (or more recently, workspaces).
 This is a subset of files on your machine that mirrors files on the Perforce server.
 The `p4 client <name>` command will open a client spec file with an editor specified by the `P4EDITOR` env variable.
 Below is an example:

 ```
 Client: warren